 Independent Director joined the Board on 12 October 2005.
-Mr Seow is the Chairman of the Audit Committee and a member of the Nomination and Remuneration committee.
+Mr Seowhas advised the Board he will not be seeking re-election at the upcoming AGM.
+Mr Seow is the member of the Audit Committee and a member of the Nomination and Remuneration committee.